Starting a low-carb diet: 5 steps for success

 MyNetDiary Premium low-carb plan will help you set your individual protein goal.
 The default plan provides 30% of calories from protein.
-Getting enough protein helps minimize muscle and can help you feel more full.
+Getting enough protein helps minimize muscle loss and can help you feel more full.

 You may choose to monitor other nutrients in your MyNetDiary tracker, including calories, fiber, sodium, potassium, and magnesium.

 You may feel a bit overwhelmed before starting a low-carb diet.
 Take some time to plan for your new lifestyle.
 Remove tempting high-carb items from the kitchen to stay on track, and stock your kitchen with healthy and tasty low-carb foods to increase your success.

 Tip: Use our Low-Carb Food Grade to find the best low-carb foods.

 |Non-starchy Vegetables||Leafy green veggies such as spinach, lettuce, and kale are very low in carb and packed with nutrients.
 Asparagus, bell peppers, broccoli, cauliflower, and zucchini are examples of low-carb veggies to include.
 Avocados and tomatoes are technically fruits and are allowed on a low-carb diet.|

 |Meat and Protein Foods||Chicken, turkey, beef, pork, eggs, and soy products are rich protein sources.
 Choose lean and fresh meats, poultry, and fish more often than processed meats (such as sausage and bacon).|